 The AMSR-E instrument has not produced data since Oct 4, 2011.
 Therefore, the sea ice maps on this page cannot be updated.

-We are offering a provisional service based on SSMIS data (In the case you have difficulties reaching this page, please check with your system administrator that you are allowed to use port 8084.)
+To bridge the gap between AMSR-E and AMSR2, we offer a provisional service based on SSMIS data (In the case you have difficulties reaching this page, please check with your system administrator that you are allowed to use port 8084.)
 These maps have lower resolution, but for compatibility reasons, they are offered at the same grid spacing as the AMSR-E based maps of this site.

 This page presents the AMSR-E sea ice concentrations calculated daily in near real time.
 The service is part of the GMES project Polar View and of the Arctic Regional Ocean Observing System (Arctic ROOS).